-(a) an offence against chapter 11, the Transport Infrastructure Act 1994, chapter 14 or a dangerous dangerous goods regulation means-
+(a) an offence against chapter 11, the Transport Infrastructure Act 1994, chapter 14 or a dangerous goods regulation involving or relating to the transport of dangerous goods by rail; or dangerous goods regulation means-

-- goods regulation involving or relating to the transport of dangerous goods by rail; or - (b) for implied references in relation to goods too dangerous to be transported-see chapter 11, part 3C.
+(b) for implied references in relation to goods too dangerous to be transported-see chapter 11, part 3C.

-- a regulation made under the Transport Infrastructure (a) Act 1994, chapter 14, applying to the transport of dangerous goods by rail; or - for implied references in relation to goods too (b) dangerous to be transported-see chapter 11, part 3C.
+- (a) a regulation made under the Transport Infrastructure Act 1994, chapter 14, applying to the transport of dangerous goods by rail; or - (b) for implied references in relation to goods too dangerous to be transported-see chapter 11, part 3C.